 Besheer Research Team

-Middle row: Maya Bluitt, Dr. Joyce Besheer, Dr. Dennis Lovelock, Dr. Wen Liu
+Back row: McKinley Windram, Dev Patel, Maya Bluitt, Dr. Dennis Lovelock, Dr. Laura Ornelas

 One of the focuses of the Besheer Lab is to understand the neurobiology underlying the subjective/interoceptive effects of alcohol and alcohol drinking and relapse.
 In particular we are interested in understanding how episodes of stress can impact interoceptive sensitivity to alcohol and alcohol drinking and relapse, with a focus on the mechanistic involvement of the glutamatergic system.
 Our work takes a multidisciplinary approach, utilizing different models of self-administration and drug discrimination, behavioral pharmacology and chemogenetic techniques, and molecular techniques to better understand the underlying neural mechanisms underlying these critical behaviors.
 Together, studying mechanisms involved in how stress can modulate the interoceptive effects of alcohol and alcohol reinforcement has numerous implications for the development of therapeutic interventions in alcoholism and for identifying factors that influence pathological behavioral processes in addiction, such as drug taking and relapse.